Home

 Introduction to SQL

--- SQL structure
+-- SQL structure & constructs

 Due: Project requirements

-Advanced SQL
+Intermediate SQL

 Relational database design

--- Properties of good relations
+-- Definition of good relations and functional dependencies

 Relational database design (continued)